 Most college students need to work in order to help with expenses.
 Working in college can encourage students to be more organized about their time.
-However, in this recession we are facing the highest youth unemployment rate since World War II.
-Employment rates are half what they were just ten years ago.
+In some communities teen and young adult part time jobs are not as easy to find as they once were.
 For this reason, I advise families to think strategically about college employment.
 Planning during high school will help maximize the chance your student will find a high quality, high paying job.
 Here are seven strategies to consider:

 Training and Certifications During High School